rlaferso/-TheDress/README.md

 The excel spreadsheets contain the raw data.
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each sheet (additional details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’).
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each sheet (additional details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’) <br/>

-Processed data (in the form of .mat files) and Analysis code (Matlab) used to qunatify some of the main findings and generate figures will also be deposited here.
+Processed data and Analysis code (Matlab) to qunatify some of the main findings and generate figures will also be deposited here.